By Dr. Neil Culligan, Section Chief of Neurology Danbury/New Milford Hospitals, Director of Danbury Hospital Stroke Center

 Bottom line: The more you know about stroke, the greater chance of reducing risk.
 If stroke does happen, knowing the signs and getting medical treatment quickly can be lifesaving.

 Dr. Neil Culligan is board certified in general neurology and has subspecialty board certification in neuromuscular disease and vascular neurology (stroke).
 He also has a special interest in concussion.
 He is the founder and director of the stroke center at Danbury Hospital and its New Milford Hospital campus.
-Request an appointment with Dr. Culligan.
+Book now with Dr. Culligan.